-Taurine is an essential amino acid for cats that is needed to maintain optimal eye and heart function.
+Taurine is an essential amino acid for cats and kittens that is needed to maintain optimal eye and heart function.
 It is also found to be important for fetal development, growth, reproduction, neuro-modulation, sight, hearing, blood platelet, immune response, antioxidation, and production bile acid.

 Taurine Requirements For Dogs

 Taurine is not considered an essential dietary amino acid for dogs.
 Dogs are typically able to synthesize sufficient taurine when the sulphur amino acid precursors, methionine and/or cysteine, are present in adequate amounts in their diet.